Shpyda/2.4_350mm_Clean_Electronics_Bay_Mod/README.md

 ![IMG_9197](https://user-images.githubusercontent.com/44419049/185655617-4c1e147f-b6cc-4438-9bad-cf6ca919637b.JPEG)
 ![IMG_9205](https://user-images.githubusercontent.com/44419049/185655620-0b93ddaa-78e0-4bae-a29e-a4bc3a42b3a4.JPEG)
 This corner channel has a cutout in case you need to route camera, lighting, or any other cable in from up top.
 There is also a version without the cutout.
 Both help to prevent pass-thru wiring from getting caught up in the Z belts.

 ![IMG_9538](https://user-images.githubusercontent.com/44419049/185655622-364bde07-addb-4758-90b7-7563d128a8ce.JPEG)
 ![IMG_9541](https://user-images.githubusercontent.com/44419049/185655624-8456fb94-8ac1-4bd7-b60a-084726dc013b.JPEG)
+The main board mounts to the same mount points previously used by the DIN rails.
+One of the mount bolts is positioned underneath where the PSU riser card inserts and there is a hole in the riser card to accommodate this.